BurnOutTrader/fund-forge/README.md

 # Fund Forge
 fund-forge is an algorithmic trading engine written in rust. \
 It is designed to allow maximum utility of retail trading api's by limiting the need to have duplicate api instances. \
-All strategies share can share a single api instance for each brokerage or data vendor vby connecting via Tls to your fund forge data server instance/s. \
+All strategies share a single api instance for each brokerage or data vendor by connecting via Tls to your `ff_data_server` instance/s. \
-All streaming data feeds etc can be shared and only 1 stream per symbol is maintained, any data of higher resolution than the primary data stream will be automatically consolidated on the strategy side by the strategies `SubscriptionHandler`. \
+All streaming data feeds etc can be shared and only 1 stream per symbol is maintained regardless of the number of running strategies, any data of higher resolution than the primary data stream will be automatically consolidated on the strategy side by the strategies `SubscriptionHandler`. \
 This means if we have a DataVendor with a tick stream, we can subscribe to 15 minute Candles and the  engine will create those candles in real time. \
 The Current state of the engine is implementing a  `Brokerage::Test` and `DataVendor::Test` variant as a means to develop standardised api requirements.
+Strategies are to be run as individual rust programs, directly on your machine, in docker, or on cloud services like [linode](https://www.linode.com/lp/refer/?r=861446255d0586038773b79b486fea8fef9e9c70).

 You can contact me by creating a git-hub issue or at my project email: BurnOutTrader@outlook.com this is not my main email, but I will try to keep an eye on it, please just create an issue if you have any questions.
 The current repo is likely to receive a lot of changes and updates, some things will break or be completely overhauled, I recently conducted a major refactor to go from synchronous communication with the data server to using a callback system so much of the functionality, like charting etc is temporarily broken.